2001 Vanderbilt Commodores football team: At Florida

-Kentucky 56 Vanderbilt 30
+Kentucky

 Jared Lorenzen threw for a season-high 453 yards and a career-high six touchdowns to lead Kentucky to a 56-30 rout over Vanderbilt in a Southeastern Conference matchup.

 Dan Stricker caught 12 passes for a career-high 204 yards and two touchdowns for Vanderbilt.
 Rodney Williams had four catches for a season-high 102 yards and rushed for 85 yards on 18 carries.